GrottoPress/cryflare/docs/00-GETTING-STARTED.md

    An *Endpoint* is a queryable path exposed by the API server, that returns a response.

-   In *Cryflare*, an endpoint represents a single resource endpoint, with methods that operation on its individual sub-endpoints.
+   In *Cryflare*, an endpoint represents a single resource endpoint, with methods that operate on its individual sub-endpoints.

 1. ##### Response: